YoAquinJs/pacman/README.md

 You can customize many aspects of the game through config files which contain information for many game mechanics:

-- **Map**: the game uses a `mapdata` file for the grid information, such as wall allocation, corridors, tunnels, UI, etc. For accessibility and visualization purposes, a Python script converts a `map.png` image into the `mapdata` file.
+- **Map Data**: the game uses a `mapdata` file for the grid information, such as wall allocation, corridors, tunnels, UI, etc. For accessibility and visualization purposes, a Python script converts a `map.png` image into the `mapdata` file.
 Follow the docs for modifying the map.

-- **Levels Data**: the game uses a `leveldata.csv` file for specifying game variables such as velocities, shiftings of game mode over time, etc. Follow the docs for modifying level data.
+- **Levels Data**: the game uses a `leveldata` file for specifying game variables such as velocities, shiftings of game mode over time, etc. Follow the docs for modifying level data.

+- **Game Data**: the game uses a `gamedata` file for specifying game constants such as lifes, screen size, etc. Follow the docs for modifying game data.

 ## Purpose